zowe/docs-site/docs/getting-started/overview.md

 #### Onboarding APIs
 Essential to the API Mediation Layer ecosystem is the API services that expose their useful APIs.
-Use the following topics to discover more about adding new APIs to the API Mediation Layer and using the API Catalog:
+Use the following topics to learn more about adding new APIs to the API Mediation Layer and using the API Catalog:

 * [Onboarding Overview](../extend/extend-apiml/onboard-overview.md)
 * [Onboard an existing Spring Boot REST API service using Zowe API Mediation Layer](../extend/extend-apiml/onboard-spring-boot-enabler.md)